short let regulations in UK

 Is there an easier way to manage my short-let?

 It’s a common practice in London to work with a property management company like City Relay.
-This makes the hosting experience easier since you benefit from operations expertise and adequate manpower to deal with guest services, housekeeping and maintenance.
+This makes the hosting experience easier, as you benefit from operational expertise and sufficient manpower to handle guest services, housekeeping, and maintenance.

-With property experts focused on managing the property, you can focus on maximising the rental income and occupancy rates.
+With property experts managing the property, you can focus on maximising rental income and occupancy rates.

 Share post: